AA0100000101000001/Omnitrix/README.md

 ![IMG_20230619_164351](media/Images/IMG_20230619_164351.jpg)

 This project is meant to be a replica of the Omnitrix from the Ben 10 Classic series and be as accurate as posible.
-It uses a ESP32 Development Board - NodeMCU-32S2 module, a Round LCD Display GC9A01, a Fermion DFPlayer Pro for sound, a Rotary Encoder with Switch and a tact switch for user input.
+It uses a ESP32 Development Board - NodeMCU-32S2 module, a Round LCD Display GC9A01, a Fermion DFPlayer Pro for sound, Micro Switches implementing an encoder and a tact switch for user input.
-The Rotary Encoder is planned to be changed by Micro Switches for reducing space.
-Also RGB LEDs and battery will be added
+RGB LEDs and battery will be added.

 Arduino IDE is used for the software part of the project but could be changed for ESP-IDF in order to use the ULP Coprocessor for better power reduction.
 For the graphics Bodmer's TFT_eSPI library is used and for the sound the DFRobot_DF1201S library.